JuliaMolSim/AtomsBase.jl/README.md

 [![Build Status](https://github.com/JuliaMolSim/AtomsBase.jl/workflows/CI/badge.svg)](https://github.com/JuliaMolSim/AtomsBase.jl/actions)
 [![Coverage](https://codecov.io/gh/JuliaMolSim/AtomsBase.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaMolSim/AtomsBase.jl)

-!!! note
-    AtomsBase is currently in the relatively early stages of development and we very much want developer/user input!
+**AtomsBase is currently in the relatively early stages of development and we very much want developer/user input!
 If you think anything about it should be added/removed/changed, _please_ [file an issue](https://github.com/JuliaMolSim/AtomsBase.jl/issues) or chime into the discussion on an existing one!
-(Look particularly for issues with the [`question` label](https://github.com/JuliaMolSim/AtomsBase.jl/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion))
+(Look particularly for issues with the [`question` label](https://github.com/JuliaMolSim/AtomsBase.jl/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion))**

 AtomsBase is an abstract interface for representation of atomic geometries in Julia.
 It aims to be a lightweight means of facilitating interoperability between various tools including...
 * chemical simulation engines (e.g. density functional theory, molecular dynamics, etc.)